 PPS SUMMARY RELEVANT SEA TOPICS Securing a green recovery on a path to net zero: climate change plan 2018-2032 - update The update to the climate change plan builds on the work undertaken by the last two Programmes for Government (2020-2021 and 2019-2020) which have committed to delivering a Green New Deal, outlining how investments can help in reducing climate change.
 The update focuses on a Green Recovery from the Covid-19 pandemic and as such provides actions which align with the new emissions reductions targets up to 2032 since the previous plan.
 The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 received Royal Assent in October 2019 and set revised annual and interim emissions reduction targets to achieve the net zero by 2045 target set by the Scottish Government.
-Climatic Factors Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 An Act of the Scottish Parliament to amend the Climate Change (Scotland) Act 2009 to make provision setting targets for the reduction of greenhouse gases emissions and to make provision about advice, plans and reports in relation to those targets, with the objective of Scotland contributing appropriately to the world's efforts to deliver on the Paris Agreement reached at the 21st Conference of the Parties of the United Nations Framework Convention on Climate Change.
 Climatic Factors Update to the Climate Change Plan 2018 - 2032: Securing a Green Recovery on a Path to Net Zero This document updates the 2018 Climate Change Plan.
-Since that Plan the Scottish Government has set new ambitious targets to end our contribution to climate change by 2045.
-Climatic Factors Clean Air Strategy 2018 (DEFRA) The Clean Air Strategy shows how the UK will tackle all sources of air pollution, making the air healthier to breathe, protecting nature and boosting the economy.
-It sets out a wide range of actions on which the UK Government is consulting and shows how devolved administrations intend to make their share or emissions.
-Climatic Factors, Air quality
+Since that Plan the Scottish Government has set new ambitious targets These comprise the reduction of Scotland's greenhouse gas emissions to net zero by 2045 at the latest, with interim targets of at least: Climatic Factors